 The alleged offender must face a minimum term of imprisonment for 25 years instead of five years.

-Anyone convicted of aggravated sexual offense is also required, under Chapter 62 of the Texas Code of Criminal Procedure, to register as sex offender for life with their local law enforcement authority.
+Anyone convicted of an aggravated sexual offense is also required, under Chapter 62 of the Texas Code of Criminal Procedure, to register as a sex offender for life with their local law enforcement authority.